Billy Wagner: Early life

-Wagner was born to 16-year-old Yvonne and 18-year-old William “Hotrod” Wagner in Marion, Virginia on July 25, 1971.
+Wagner was born to 16-year-old Yvonne and 18-year-old William “Hotrod” Wagner in Marion, Virginia, on July 25, 1971.
 Wagner's parents divorced in 1976 when he was five years old.
-Wagner and his younger sister, Chasity, spent the following ten years living variously with combinations of their parents, their stepparents, and their grandparents in the general Marion area.
+Wagner and his younger sister, Chasity, spent the following 10 years living with various combinations of their parents, their stepparents, and their grandparents in the general Marion area.
 During this time, Wagner and his family often relied on food stamps.
 Wagner described a typical breakfast as a "few crackers with peanut butter and a glass of water."

-At seven years old, Wagner's right arm was broken while playing football.
+At seven years old, Wagner's right arm was broken when, while playing football with some neighborhood kids, one of them accidentally fell on it.
 Shortly after having the cast removed, he broke the arm again.
-During this time, Wagner, a natural right-hander, began throwing a baseball left-handed.
+To avoid long-term damage to the arm, Wagner, a natural right-hander, began throwing a baseball left-handed.

 At 14 years old, Wagner moved in with his aunt, uncle, and cousins, who lived in the Tannersville/Tazewell area about 25 mi away from Marion.
-Despite having fallen behind a year in school due to the instability in his home life, Wagner was socially promoted to Tazewell High School because administrators feared he threw hard enough to injure his middle school classmates.
+Despite having fallen behind a year in school due to the instability in his home life, Wagner was socially promoted to Tazewell High School because administrators feared he threw hard enough to injure his middle-school classmates.

 Career

 Amateur career

-Wagner graduated from Tazewell High School in Tazewell, Virginia, compiling a .451 batting average, 23 stolen bases, 29 runs batted in, 116 strikeouts in 46 innings, a 7-1 pitching record, and a 1.52 ERA in his senior season of baseball.
-As a senior in high school, Wagner grew to only 5 ft 5 in tall and 135 lb and, as a result, could not get attention from Major League Baseball scouts or Division I schools.
+Wagner graduated from Tazewell High School in Tazewell, Virginia, compiling a .451 batting average, 23 stolen bases, 29 runs batted in, 116 strikeouts in 46 innings, a 7–1 pitching record, and a 1.52 ERA in his senior season.
+As a senior in high school, Wagner was only 5 ft 5 in tall and 135 lb and, as a result, could not get attention from Major League Baseball scouts or Division I schools.

 Wagner chose to follow his cousin to Ferrum College, a small liberal arts college in Ferrum, Virginia, where they both played baseball and football.
-Coaches at Ferrum encouraged Wagner to focus on baseball and he would eventually take their advice and stop playing football.
+Coaches at Ferrum encouraged Wagner to focus on baseball, and he would eventually take their advice and stop playing football.

 Wagner set single-season NCAA records for strikeouts per nine innings, with 19 1/3 in 1992, and the fewest hits allowed per nine innings, with 1.88.
+He was inducted into the Ferrum College Hall of Fame in 2003.

 After the 1992 season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League (CCBL), was named the league's outstanding pro prospect, and is a member of the CCBL Hall of Fame class of 2022.

-In 2012, Wagner was inducted into the Virginia Sports Hall of Fame.